London Gallery Weekend

 Your privacy is important to us and we want to offer a transparent policy to help you better understand the personal data we collect.
 Please read the following carefully to understand our practices regarding your personal data.

-This policy applies to information held about participants, visitors, suppliers and prospective suppliers, artists, contacts and all other persons about whom London Gallery Weekend holds information.
-By 'information,' we mean personal information about you that we collect, use, share and store.
+This policy applies to information held about visitors and prospective visitors, suppliers and prospective suppliers, contacts and all other persons about whom London Gallery Weekend holds information.
+By ‘information,’ we mean personal information about you that we collect, use, share and store.
+The policy also describes how we use the data (which may include your personal information) we collect from you through our digital properties (“Site”), when you book to attend an event or when you view or interact with London gallery Weekend content on our online channels, when you attend our events in person, and when you otherwise interact with London Gallery Weekend, including our social media, marketing and surveys (collectively our “Services”).

-In this policy, "we," "us," and "our" means London Gallery Weekend CIC (operating as London Gallery Weekend), a community interest company registered in England and Wales with one registered office and "you" means the individual (to whom the information relates).
+In this policy, “we,” “us,” and “our” means London Gallery Weekend CIC (trading as London Gallery Weekend), a company registered in England and Wales with one registered office London Gallery Weekend, “you” means the individual (to whom the information relates) and “venues” means either a London Gallery Weekend participating gallery or a venue hosting one of our events.

 This policy covers: